joelmeyerson/cryobase-app/README.md

 This work is licensed under Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nd/4.0/.

-CryoBase is made primarily using React, AntD, and Electron frameworks.
+CryoBase is made with React, AntD, and Electron frameworks.

 ## Questions and Feedback
 Questions or problems can be posted on the Discussions page.
 Feedback and feature requests can also be posted there and are greatly appreciated as a way to improve the application.